ThallysCezar/Api_DotNetChallenge/README.md

   <img src="Assets/img/img4.png" alt="Project Image, Search Page">
 </p>

 The search page can be a way to facilitate searching for specific information within the system.
 The simple search and the group search can offer different search options for users, helping them find the information they need more quickly and efficiently.
-The use of start and end dates can be useful for filtering results according to the desired period.
+The use of start and end dates can be useful for filtering results according to the desired period. -->

 ## Technologies used:

-This project uses some current technologies and concepts for web application development with .NET.

-- .NET
-- ASP.NET Core MVC;
-- Entity Framework Core;
-- MySQL;
-- Razor Pages;
-- Boostrap;

-The goal of the project is to create a system for managing car rentals in a fictitious company for learning and experience purposes.

-I learned all the technologies used in this project through an online course on Udemy, taught by Nelio Alves.
-However, after understanding how the project worked, I decided to completely modify it to make it more personal and in line with my needs.
-In addition, I updated all the technologies used to the latest available versions, in order to make it even more modern and up-to-date.

-The version of Entity Framework used is 7.0.5, which is the latest version available at the moment.
-Entity Framework is an object-relational mapping (ORM) technology that simplifies access and manipulation of data from a database through C# objects.

-Another important technology used is Pomelo MySQL, using version 7.0.0, which is a MySQL database provider for Entity Framework.
-It is a popular database provider in the .NET community and is widely used in web applications that use MySQL as a database.

-In addition, the version used for .NET was 6.0, which is one of the latest versions of the .NET framework, released in November 2021.
-This version of .NET brought various improvements and new features for web applications, such as performance improvements and enhancements to interfaces and dependency injection, making these concepts even more important for building robust and scalable applications.
-With the improvements in performance and scalability, the use of these concepts can help build more efficient and easier-to-maintain applications, allowing developers to focus on adding value to the application instead of worrying about infrastructure.

-In addition to the aforementioned technologies and concepts, the project uses the Razor Pages framework for front-end development.
-Razor Pages is a programming approach for building web pages in which server code is combined with HTML to produce a final page.
-It is widely used in ASP.NET Core web applications and allows for the creation of web pages quickly and easily.

-To improve the application's design, Bootstrap 5.1.0 was used.
-Bootstrap is one of the most popular front-end frameworks on the market, allowing for the creation of responsive and modern-looking pages in a simple and practical way.

-With these technologies and concepts, the project is up-to-date and ready to be used in modern web applications developed with .NET.
+This project utilizes the following technologies and libraries for developing a .NET 7.0 API for managing products, stores, and product inventory:

+- .NET 7.0: The latest version of the .NET framework, providing enhanced features and improved performance.
+- Entity Framework Core: An object-relational mapping (ORM) framework for interacting with the database and performing CRUD operations.
+- MySQL: A popular relational database management system used for storing and retrieving data.
+- AutoMapper: A library for object-to-object mapping, simplifying the process of mapping DTOs (Data Transfer Objects) to entity models and vice versa.
+- FluentValidation: A library for validating objects, ensuring the data meets specific criteria.

+By using .NET 7.0, Entity Framework Core, MySQL, and other libraries, this API enables developers to efficiently manage products, stores, and inventory for a given store.
+It provides endpoints for creating, retrieving, updating, and deleting products, stores, and inventory items.
+Additionally, it allows for adding and removing products from a store's inventory while tracking the available quantity.

+Throughout the development of this project, I gained valuable experience in working with the latest technologies and concepts in the .NET ecosystem.
+By leveraging the power of .NET 7.0, I was able to take advantage of its enhanced features and performance improvements.
+Entity Framework Core facilitated seamless database interactions, and MySQL served as a reliable and scalable storage solution.

+Moreover, AutoMapper simplified the mapping process between DTOs and entity models, reducing manual coding efforts.
+FluentValidation ensured that data passed through the API met the required validation rules, enhancing data integrity and reliability.

+This project was an opportunity to expand my knowledge and skills in API development using .NET, and I successfully leveraged the latest technologies and concepts to deliver a robust and efficient solution.